statelyai/xstate/docs/api/config.md

 }
 ```

+Compound states (states with substates) can also have a `state` property, just like machines.
+You must include either `initial` or `parallel` for these compound states - they have the same configuration as standard/parallel machines.

 ## Transition Configuration

 On the [state configuration](#state-configuration), transitions are specified in the `on` property, which is a mapping of `string` event types to: